gristlabs/grist-help/help/dates.md

 Overview
 --------

-Grist supports expressing dates and times in two ways.
+Grist expresses dates and times in two ways.
 The first is the `Date` column type, which represents a calendar date, with no time of day, and not associated with any particular timezone.
-The second is the `DateTime` column type, which represents a calendar date with a time of day.
+The second is the `DateTime` column type, which represents a calendar date with a time of day which can be linked with a timezone.
-The `Date` and `DateTime` column types support different formatting options, and `DateTime` can also specify the timezone.
-When a column is set to be a `Date` or a `DateTime`, a date-picker widget allows you to select the date with a UI.
+The `Date` and `DateTime` column types support different formatting options.
+When a column is set to be a `Date` or a `DateTime`, a date-picker widget will let you select the date on a calendar when editing a cell.

 When working with dates in formulas, the dates are Python [datetime objects](https://docs.python.org/2/library/datetime.html).
 That allows